ZestyTechnology/zesty-docs/docs/nimble/assembly.rst

     Insert square end of Drive Cable into worm gear inside Nimble

     * Insert the drive cable into the worm and then slide it down.
-To place the sleeve clamp correctly, make sure you line up the bolt hole of the sleeve clamp and on the Nimble and then with a rocking motion, insert the little lip into the space provided in the Nimble.
-Push down and the sleeve clamp should slip into position.
+To place the sleeve clamp correctly, make sure you line up the tabs with the 3 slots on the Nimble and in such a way that when locked, the screw in the next step fits inside the notch.
 This can take a little push the first time.
 As long as you make sure it is aligned properly, this is not a problem.

 Step 19
 -------